FOLLOW US

 • you have lived previously in Xinjiang

-• you appear to be Muslim
+• your appearance or practices are perceived to be Muslim

-China-Myanmar Border
+China-Myanmar border

 There is increased armed conflict in north Myanmar.
 Stray artillery shells have caused injury in Zhenkang county, Yunnan province.